 And times are tough and times are not right for one to simply sit back and take things easy.
-Work too have been piling up over the last few months and the expectations from both in and out of the organisation have been very, very demanding.
+Work too has been piling up over the last few months and the expectations from both in and out of the organisation have been very, very demanding.

 (A message by the first Prime Minister in 1988 that is still relevant in 2015.
 Dr M is feeling the same heat and frustrations that Tunku once had and this is called the law of karma.
 What is needed is to do the right things)

-If one is reading on the history of Malaysia in the distinct future, he will note that the events that had been happening in 2nd half of this year as the most interesting ones in the history of Malaysia.
+If one is reading about the history of Malaysia in the distinct future, he will note that the events that had been happening in 2nd half of this year as the most interesting ones in the history of Malaysia.

-We all by now would have read about the USD700 million (RM2.6 billion) that went into Najib’s personal account – thanks to WSJ – and how some minions fought tooth and nail to deny that and say that it was a lie and is a conspiracy against a democratic elected government.
+We all by now would have read about the USD700 million (RM2.6 billion) that went into Najib’s personal account – thanks to WSJ – and how some minions fought tooth and nail to deny that and say that it was a lie and is a conspiracy against a democratically elected government.

-And funny things started to happen – the Deputy Prime Minister was effectively got sacked, the PAC members investigating 1MDB was promoted to be Ministers and that effectively ended the PAC investigation and MACC (interesting determined to catch the big fish this time) was much harassed by the police and then RM2.6 billion turned out to be true and with another twist.
+And funny things started to happen – the Deputy Prime Minister was effectively got sacked, the PAC members investigating 1MDB were promoted to be Ministers and that effectively ended the PAC investigation and MACC (interesting determined to catch the big fish this time) was much harassed by the police and then RM2.6 billion turned out to be true and with another twist.